Did Dinosaurs and People Ever Live Together?

 The Muktinath Temple in Nepal boasts 108 dragon head fountains.
 We have to ask again, is it just a coincidence that this one looks just like a Ceratopsian dinosaur?
 How would they know to make this unless they had seen one?

-Cambodia not too far from Nepal and China.
+Here is one that is from Cambodia which is not too far from Nepal and China.
 What's that creature look like carved into that stone?
 Doesn't it look like a a Stegosaurus?
 Any sixth grader would say, "Oh yeah, that's a Stegosaurus."
 This piece of art is in an 800-year-old Ta Prohm Temple in Cambodia.
-The carving is just one of many others depicting monkeys, deer, buffalo, lizards, parrots, animals that they would have seen on a daily on a regular basis.
-And along with those animals, they depicted this one, which indicates this they saw on a regular basis as well.
+The carving is just one of many others depicting monkeys, deer, buffalo, lizards, parrots, and animals that they would have seen on a daily or on a regular basis.
+And along with those animals, they depicted this one, which indicates they saw it on a regular basis as well.
 So how could they have known what a stegosaurus looked like unless they had seen one?
 They had to have seen one.
 Just like in all these other instances of people recreating images of dinosaurs, how could they have done that without having seen those animals?

 So which conclusion makes more sense?
 Ancient peoples accidentally created accurate images of creatures long extinct, or they saw the creatures and recreated what they saw.

 But hold on.
 We haven't come to the end of it yet.
 Soft tissue inside a T-Rex fossil.
 Could it be possible?
-Paleontologist Mary Schweitzer and her team were surprised to find soft tissues inside the femur bone of a Montana T -Rex that they discovered in 2003.
+Paleontologist Mary Schweitzer and her team were surprised to find soft tissues inside the femur bone of a T-Rex they discovered in Montana.

 For more than a century, the study of dinosaurs has been limited to fossilized bones.
 Now, researchers have recovered 70 million-year-old soft tissue, including what may be blood vessels and cells, from a Tyrannosaurus rex.

 NBCNews.com, March 2005